San Antonio Order Modification and Enforcement Attorneys

 Violation of a child support order can result in financial penalties or jail time.
 Our attorneys can work with you, whether you are looking to enforce an order or whether you are having trouble paying your child support.
 We can help negotiate an agreement without involving the court or, if that is impossible, we can represent your and your child’s best interests.

 Yes.
 Texas family code also addresses violations of spousal maintenance and alimony.
 Possible consequences of failure to pay alimony can include contempt of court, fines, wage garnishment, or other penalties set by the court.
 However, the individual is first entitled to a hearing where they may defend themselves to the court with evidence demonstrating why they were unable to pay.

 The attorneys at Grable Grimshaw can explain this process in more detail, as well as assist you whether you need an order enforced, or if you are experiencing problems fulfilling your obligations.

 Hardworking San Antonio order modification and enforcement lawyers

 Here at Grable Grimshaw PLLC, we understand the process of navigating court orders can be complex and confusing.
 If you need assistance modifying a family law order, or feel your ex-partner is in violation of an order, let us provide knowledgeable guidance.
 To set up a consultation in our San Antonio offices, call 210-963-5297 or fill out our contact form.
-We’re proud to serve clients throughout South Texas.
+We’re proud to serve clients throughout Texas.